naufalalifai/FinalProject-Pweb/README.md

 - Visitors can see information about the clinic
-- Visitors make appointment
+- Users make and see their appointment
-- Admin can see appointment made by visitor
+- Admin can see appointment made by user

 ## Tech